mahek-p41/cynergi/README.md

      open with a browser.
 2. Run migrations against the cynergidb database
    * `./gradlew flywayMigrateCynergiDb`
-3. Run migrations against the cynergidevelopdb database
-   * `./gradlew flywayMigrateCynergiDevelopDb`
-2. Run migrations against the cynergitestdb database
+3. Run migrations against the cynergitestdb database
    * `./gradlew flywayMigrateCynergiTestDb`